How long should you leave a car without driving it?

 You should often clean your car to ensure your comfort and also your health.
 Having the engine running while sleeping can also introduce and promote additional pollutants to your immediate area; pollutants that you yourself may be breathing in and inhaling in since you’re sleeping inside your car.

-Why won’t my car start after sitting for a week?
+Will a car not start after sitting for 3 weeks?

 Your Battery Will Lose Its Charge.
 This is probably the reason your car won’t start.
 If your car sits for weeks or months, your car battery will slowly drain itself and starting your car will drain it even more!
 The only way to recharge your battery is to drive it.